 - 1/3 cup water

-- 1 cup hot red pepper sauce (I like Louisiana Hot Sauce)
+- 1 cup hot sauce I like Louisiana Hot Sauce

-- Remove chicken from buttermilk (if marinated) and sprinkle lightly with salt, pepper, and garlic powder.
+Remove from buttermilk and sprinkle lightly with salt, pepper and garlic powder.
+Set aside.

 Place a rack over a rimmed baking sheet and set aside.
 Whisk together the eggs, water and hot sauce.
 In another bowl, whisk together the flour, salt, pepper, paprika and cayenne pepper.